manny-uncharted/project-7-DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

     Results:
     ![image](img/pvs.png)

 - Now we need to create a volume group using the vgcreate utility.
-We will use the 3 disks we created earlier to create a volume group called nfs-vg.
+We will use the 3 disks we created earlier to create a volume group called NFS-vg.
     ```
     sudo vgcreate nfs-vg /dev/nvme1n1 /dev/nvme2n1 /dev/nvme3n1
     ```